codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d44_1_memory_access_control.md

 * In stage 1 translations, uses AP[2:1] to define the data access permissions, see The AP[2:1] data access permissions, for stage 1 translations on page D4-1705.
  > **NOTE:**
  The description of the access permission field as AP[2:1] is for consistency with the VMSAv8-32 Short-descriptor translation table format, see The VMSAv8-32 Short-descriptor translation table format on page G4-4015.
 The VMSAv8-64 translation table format does not define an AP[0] bit.
+* In stage 2 translations, uses S2AP[1:0] to define the data access permissions, see The S2AP data access permissions, Non-secure EL1&0 translation regime on page D4-1706.
+• Uses the UXN, XN and PXN bits to define access controls for instruction fetches, see Access permissions for instruction execution on page D4-1707.